-This Master's Thesis, "Evaluation of the Undrained Behavior of Bucket Foundations in Cohesionless Soil under Monotonic Loading", is prepared and completed as a part of the 4th and final semester on the M. Sc. in Structural and Civil Engineering at Aalborg University.
+This Master's Thesis, "Soil - Structure Interaction in Cohesionless Soils due to Monotonic Loading", is prepared and completed as a part of the 4th and final semester on the M.Sc. in Structural and Civil Engineering at Aalborg University.
 The period of which this report is written is from the 1st of February to the 14th of June, under the inspiring supervision of Professor Lars Bo Ibsen.

 The author further wishes to express gratitude for help and support received concerning laboratory assignments, which forms the core of this Master's Thesis.
 This especially, but not exclusively, apply to Research Assistant Linas Mikalauskas, whose competence regarding laboratory equipment and general technical knowledge were decisive for execution of the experiments.
-Furthermore, for good counsel when confronted with technical obstructions, Assistant Engineer Kurt S. Sørensen, and the rest of the staff at the Geotechnical Enginering Laboratory at AAU is sincerely acknowledged.
+Furthermore, for good counsel when confronted with technical obstructions, Assistant Engineer Kurt S. Sørensen, and the rest of the staff at the Geotechnical Engineering Laboratory at AAU is sincerely acknowledged.